Ksushis/getting-and-cleaning-data-course-project/Codebook.md

 An identifier of the subject who carried out the experiment, a factor with integer numbers between 1 and 30 (inclusive) for levels.

-### Variables 3-68 - average of the mean or std of corresponding measurement for each activity and subject
+### Variables 3-68 - average of the mean or std of corresponding measurement for the corresponding activity and subject

 Variable name scheme: